timelapse-project/timelapse/doc/tests_explication.md

   - `Event: ProposalClosed for closeProposal` makes sure that `.closeProposal()` generates the event `ProposalClosed`
 - `Function: proposalsCount`
   - `proposalsCount` makes sure that `.proposalsCount()` returns the correct number of proposal(s)
+- `Function: getProposalOfferSize`
+  - `Revert: getProposalOfferSize is for existOffer` makes sure taht `.getProposalOfferSize()` reverts if offer doesn't exist
+  - `getProposalOfferSize` makes sure that `.getProposalOfferSize()` return the correct size
+- `Function: getIndexProposalOffer`
+  - `Revert: getIndexProposalOffer is for existOffer` makes sure that `.getIndexProposalOffer()` reverts if offer doesn't exist
+  - `Revert: getIndexProposalOffer is for existing proposal ID` make sure that `.getIndexProposalOffer()` reverts if invalid index
 - `Function: lowBalanceOffering`
   - `Revert: lowBalanceOffering is onlyOwner` makes sure that `.lowBalanceOffering()` reverts if not called by the contract owner
   - `lowBalanceOffering` makes sure that `.lowBalanceOffering()` generates a new offer